Alumni News & Announcements

 Ted Mellnik ’11, joined the graphics department at The Washington Post.
 Previously, Mellnik was database editor at The Charlotte Observer.

 Nick Perry ’11, joined the Associated Press as a reporter covering New Zealand, the South Pacific and Antarctica.
 Previously, he was higher education reporter for The Seattle Times.

 Melissa Preddy ’05, was named communications director at the University of Michigan's Taubman Medical Research Institute.

 Harry Siegel ’11, was named metro columnist at The Village Voice.
 Previously he was a contributing editor at Politico.

 Laura Tillman ’11S, won a Planned Parenthood Maggie Award in the daily/weekly print reporting category for her article "Crossing the line" in The Nation.

 Sharon Walsh ’90, was named editor of the new Pittsburgh-based online regional investigative reporting initiative, PublicSource.org.
 Previously, she was enterprise editor for The Lexington Herald-Leader.

-Ken Winter ’79, was inducted into the Michigan Journalism Hall of Fame in Lansing.
+Ken Winter ’79, was inducted into the Michigan Journalism Hall of Fame in Lansing in 2011.
 He is the former publisher of The Petoskey News-Review and current political science and journalism professor at North Central Michigan College in Petoskey, MI.